 The bishops also maintain ultimate juridical power over the Catholic Charities in their dioceses.
 The Catholic Charities Bureau, for example, is under the pastoral leadership of the Bishop of the Diocese of Superior.
 App.198.
-As part of the Church's extensive charitable network, the Bureau "serves as an arm of the Church's social ministry" and operates "in compliance with the Principles of Catholic Social Teaching."
-App.
-199; see R. 100:55, 62, 130; R.57:1, 5.
-Under the Bishop's leadership, the Bureau "works to be an effective sign of the charity of Christ" by operating 127 programs in 59 communities and serving all-especially the "disadvantaged and vulnerable."
-Catholic Charities Bureau, Diocese of Superior, A Growing Legacy: 2021 Annual Report, https://t.ly/2voI; see Pope Benedict XVI, Deus Caritas Est ¶ 33 ("every Catholic charitable organization want[s] to work with the Church and therefore with the Bishop, so that the love of God can spread throughout their world").
+Under his leadership, the Bureau "works to be an effective sign of the charity of Christ" by operating 127 programs in 59 communities and serving all-especially the "disadvantaged and vulnerable."
+Catholic Charities Bureau, Diocese of Superior, A Growing Legacy: 2021 Annual Report, https://t.ly/BPDE; see Pope Benedict XVI, Deus Caritas Est ¶ 33 ("every Catholic charitable organization want[s] to work with the Church and therefore with the Bishop, so that the love of God can spread throughout their world").

-When adding a charity to the Bureau's purview, the Bureau makes clear that the agreement between it and the charity "confirms the importance of the role Catholic Charities Bureau,

-Inc. and [the charity] have in fulfilling the social ministry of the Diocese of Superior."
+When adding a charity to the Bureau's purview, the Bureau makes clear that the agreement between it and the charity "confirms the importance of the role Catholic Charities Bureau, Inc. and [the charity] have in fulfilling the social ministry of the Diocese of Superior."
 App.204.
 The charity also affirms that it "will not engage in activities that violate Catholic Social Teachings."
-App.204.
+App.204; see also App.199 (the Bureau "serves as an arm of the Church's social ministry" and operates "in compliance with the Principles of Catholic Social Teaching"); R.100:55, 62, 130; R.57:1, 5.